Delnice: Climate

 Since records began in 1981, the highest temperature recorded at the local weather station was 35.0 C, on 3 August 2017.
 The coldest temperature was -25.0 C, on 8 January 1985.

 Between 1992 and 2007, the lowest temperature at the COB station was -20.2 C, on 2 March 2005.

 A weather station exists there at an elevation of 735 m.
 The minimum recorded temperature for the winter of 2024–2025 was -11.3 C, on February 19 and 20.

 Sports

 Bowling

 Delnice is home to the bowling clubs Goranin and Mladost, who meet at the Goranski sportski centar, founded 1994, The best bowlers of both teams have competed in the 2nd League, while the local individual record is 659, set in 2019 by Bojan Vlakevski.

 Cycling

 Beginning in 2013, Delnice is the start and end of the 7 stage 260 km long Cycling Trail of Gorski Kotar (Goranska biciklistička transverzala).

 The "Gorski Kotar Bike Tour", held annually since 2012, sometimes goes through Delnice, such as in the first leg for 2023.

 Infrastructure

 Delnice is well connected to numerous local and national destinations by train and bus.
 Rijeka (Croatia's third largest city) is half an hour away by road.

 Security

-The 138th Brigade is stationed in Delnice.
+The 138th Brigade was stationed in Delnice.

 In 1913, there were three gendarmeries in Delnice kotar: one in Delnice itself, one in Brod Moravice and one in Fužine.